Azeem Rafiq has continued to benefit from a narrative that suits him - Tim Bresnan

 Bresnan, who made 142 appearances for England across all formats, and who played for Yorkshire for 19 years, further claimed that the process had been compromised by leaks to George Dobell, senior correspondent at The Cricketer, “a journalist with whom Mr Rafiq has a well-known close friendship, and the author of his book”.

-Mr Dobell, also chair of the Cricket Writers’ Club, branded The Yorkshire Post “the voice of the racist” at December’s DCMS hearing and this correspondent as “out of his depth”, claiming - under the craven shelter of parliamentary privilege - that our coverage of the story had forced Rafiq and his family to leave the country.
+Dobell branded The Yorkshire Post “the voice of the racist” at December’s DCMS hearing and further claimed - under the legal shelter of parliamentary privilege - that our coverage of the story had forced Rafiq and his family to leave the country.

+No evidence was provided in support of this desperate allegation, and The Yorkshire Post was not invited to defend itself.